 What is Traumatic Brain Injury?

 Traumatic brain injury (TBI), a form of acquired brain injury, occurs when a sudden trauma causes damage to the brain.
-TBI can result when the head suddenly and violently hits an object, or when an object pierces the skull and enters brain tissue.
+TBI can result when the head suddenly and violently hits an object or when an object pierces the skull and enters brain tissue.
 Symptoms of a TBI can be mild, moderate, or severe, depending on the extent of the damage to the brain.
 A person with a mild TBI may remain conscious or may experience a loss of consciousness for a few seconds or minutes.
 Our San Diego auto accident attorney details further.

 Other symptoms of mild TBI include headache, confusion, lightheadedness, dizziness, blurred vision or tired eyes, ringing in the ears, bad taste in the mouth, fatigue or lethargy, a change in sleep patterns, behavioral or mood changes, and trouble with memory, concentration, attention, or thinking.

-A person with a moderate or severe TBI may show these same symptoms, but may also have a headache that gets worse or does not go away, repeated vomiting or nausea, convulsions or seizures, an inability to awaken from sleep, dilation of one or both pupils of the eyes, slurred speech, weakness or numbness in the extremities, loss of coordination, and increased confusion, restlessness, or agitation.
+A person with a moderate or severe TBI may show these same symptoms but may also have a headache that gets worse or does not go away, repeated vomiting or nausea, convulsions or seizures, an inability to awaken from sleep, dilation of one or both pupils of the eyes, slurred speech, weakness or numbness in the extremities, loss of coordination, and increased confusion, restlessness, or agitation.

-More serious head injuries may result in stupor, an unresponsive state, but one in which an individual can be aroused briefly by a strong stimulus, such as sharp pain; coma, a state in which an individual is totally unconscious, unresponsive, unaware, and unarousable; vegetative state, in which an individual is unconscious and unaware of his or her surroundings, but continues to have a sleep-wake cycle and periods of alertness; and a persistent vegetative state (PVS), in which an individual stays in a vegetative state for more than a month.
+More serious head injuries may result in stupor, an unresponsive state, but one in which an individual can be aroused briefly by a strong stimulus, such as sharp pain; coma, a state in which an individual is unconscious, unresponsive, unaware, and unarousable; vegetative state, in which an individual is unconscious and unaware of their surroundings, but continues to have a sleep-wake cycle and periods of alertness; and a persistent vegetative state (PVS), in which an individual stays in a vegetative state for more than a month.

-Working with an Experienced San Diego Brain Injury Lawyer ![woman holding up xray after a traumatic brain injury in California]()
+Working with an Experienced San Diego Brain Injury Lawyer woman holding up xray after a traumatic brain injury in California

 During this challenging time, you and your family need to focus on your recovery while an experienced San Diego personal injury lawyer or San Diego spinal cord injury lawyer handles the complicated legal aspects of filing and defending your personal injury claim.